palladius/genai-googlecloud-scripts/02-bash-images/README.md

 * Have gcloud installed, project_id selected, billing enabled, ..
 * Execute the script.

+**Note**.
 As of 4feb24, I've updated the script and now it uses `imagen2` model.
 Wow!
+It now tkes around 13sec to run it, but quality increased from 1024 to 1536.

 ## A pizza with pineapple cooked by a tormented Italian chef

+Prompt as in title:

 <img src="good-ones/pizza-pineapple-0.png" width="50%" />